 Since investors might use this information to buy or sell BYND, it is relevant to judge the validity of this statement by the near-term performance of BYND.
 It is clear that Left is bearish on the stock with this statement (to be certain, the rest of the tweet mentions that he expects the stock to go to $65, from $90 at time of tweeting).
 Unless otherwise stated, most equity-related statements are made within the context of a relatively short investment horizon (as opposed to a longer term multi-year call).

 With 20/20 hindsight, we know that Left’s recommendation to short BYND was a bad one…or a “false statement” in the context of this article.
 Three of the aforementioned five reasons were present.
 Of course, there’s the tendency to assume spoken word as the truth, stemming from prehuman times.
-Second, a tweet from a well-followed investing “head” like Andrew Left is constantly blasted on all mediums of exchange from the newspaper to CNBC, so “repeating a lie” was present.
+Second, a tweet from a well-followed investor/short-seller like Andrew Left is constantly blasted on all mediums of exchange from the newspaper to CNBC, so “repeating a lie” was present.
 Lastly, his use of “beyond stupid” transformed the statement to a headline demanding attention.
-This added the factor of vivid and emotional language, which helped spread the news quicker.
+This added the factor of vivid and emotional language, which helps spread news quicker.

 In the last of many studies mentioned in the article, when asked to “assess the believability” of true and false headlines, participants were more likely to believe stories that confirmed their own prior views.
 But a simple change had a great effect: asking participants to rate the truthfulness of the headlines.
 Using this approach to gauge Left’s tweet – the bearish case for BYND – will prove to be quite helpful.
 Is it believable that BYND will depreciate?
 Sure, any bullish or bearish statement for a stock should be believable.
 But is it truthful to say that BYND will depreciate?
 No. As investors we know it is very difficult to predict that over a short-mid range time horizon…or any horizon for that matter.